MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-For the purpose of testing this new behavior, you can produce an error by changing the URL in `JokeService`, so that the call fails:
+For the purpose of testing this new behavior,
+you can produce an error by changing the URL in `JokeService`in `src/app/services/joke.service.ts`,
+so that the call fails.
+You should then see an error in the console when adding a joke:

 ```ts
 getJoke(): Observable<Joke> {